Seirdy/seirdy.one/content/posts/permissions-policy-floc-misinfo.md

 What explicitly opting out actually entails
 -------------------------------------------

-What it does do is exclude your website from being used when calcualting a user's cohort.
+What adding this header does is exclude your website from being used when calcualting a user's cohort.
 Cohorts are calculated locally from browsing history; sites that send this header will be excluded from this calculation.
 This may or may not reduce the entropy gained by a FLoC ID, depending on how well or poorly your site serves as an identifier.
-Given this marginal improvement, I don't think it's right to place a burden or blame on webmasters that should rightfully be directed at those responsible for rolling this antifeature out in Chromium.
+Given this marginal improvement, I don't think it's right to place a burden or blame on webmasters when the burden and blame should rightfully be directed at those responsible for rolling this antifeature out in Chromium.
 We shouldn't expect webmasters to add a tag or header every time Google advances the war against its own users.

 How Permissions Policy works
 ----------------------------